nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 -rw-r--r--  1 barneche  staff  3150  7 Feb 10:55 rich-for-functions.R
 ```

-By adding “-l” to the command, we changed the output to the long format.
+By adding `-l` to the command, we changed the output to the long format.

 Now let's add more options